kevinkristianto/event-table-management-app/README.md

 # Table Management App (React)

 A simple table management tool with build, edit, and view modes.
-Data is saved locally using `SQLite`.
+There is also the guest side of this app, which allow guest to submit menu selection and their allergy.
+Data is saved in the database using `SQLite`.

 ## Features